vicalbiter/frontend-nanodegree-arcade-game/README.md

 # Game controls
 ***
 * To reset the game, press the "r" key
-* To start a new game, press the "s" key to begin.
+* To start a new game, press the "s" key
 * To pause/unpause the game, press the "p" key
 * **Press the keyboard arrows to move your character**
 * You can change your character every time a new game starts, by pressing the "c" key